Leena-680/leaflet-challenge/README.md

 ## About
 The purpose of this project is to create interactive visualization using javascript library leaflet.
+The dataset contains information of the earthquakes.
+This visualizations plots the earthquake epicenters on world map.

 ## Files Included in the repository
 * index.html - This is the placeholder HTML page